 Five fun things to with kids when visiting the Northern Cape

-It can be tough to find fun, family-friendly activities to do for the school holidays.
+It can be tough to find fun, family-friendly activities to do in the school holidays.
 But if you’re visiting the Northern Cape with your family soon, here’s a list of adventures you and your loved ones can enjoy all year round.

 Visit the Big Hole

 One of the Northern Cape’s biggest attractions, the Big Hole in Kimberley is perfect for a fun day out with family and friends.
-The open-cast mine offers a selection of activities, from guided tours to an incredible underground mine simulation.
+The opencast mine offers a selection of activities, from guided tours to an incredible underground mine simulation.
 Kids will enjoy the view from the outdoor platform that gives the best views of the Big Hole, while finding out so much about our country’s mining history.
 Hop on the vintage tram that’s been in operation since 1887, and go on a quick tour around the premises.

 Don’t miss the Namaqualand flower season

-Wildflower season is a popular annual event in Northern Cape and a huge boost to the tourism industry.
+Wildflower season is a popular annual event in the Northern Cape and a huge boost to the tourism industry.
 While the flowers bloom at their own pace and are largely dependent on the rains, the season starts around late July/August – but they don’t last long, so you need to move quickly!
 Take your budding little gardeners to see some of the Northern Cape’s beautiful indigenous flora this year.